Maykr1/ToDoList2/README.md

 ```

 2. Follow all the steps from **Running Locally** above.
 In the case that ./mvnw clean package command is denied from running, use the `chmod +x ./mvnw` command

+3. In case you need to update it, run `git pull origin main`, and it will autoupdate your files for you.